Free Keyboard Test Online (Check Every Key, Stuck Keys, and Layout)

 How the test runs

 The tool runs entirely in your browser and listens for standard keyboard events as you type.
-Each press is reflected instantly on the on-screen layout, and the test stops as soon as you leave the page.
-No software is installed and no background processes remain active.
+Each detected key press highlights the matching key on the on-screen layout, tracks recent key events in the log, and lets you compare system layout detection with other layout views when needed.
+The test stops when you leave the page and does not need installation or account setup.

 How to interpret results

-• No highlight suggests the key press was not detected by the browser.
+• No highlight usually means the key press did not reach the browser.

-This test checks keyboard input at the browser level and is intended for quick diagnostics.
-It does not measure hardware performance, firmware behavior, or advanced metrics such as polling rate.
+This test reports keyboard input at the browser level.
+It does not measure hardware latency, firmware behavior, polling rate, or advanced competitive gaming metrics.

 Frequently Asked Questions